For a true taste of the Western Australian outback head east to the Nullarbor Plain.

 DOWNLOAD THE NULLARBOR MAP APP

 If you are travelling across the Nullarbor, a free hard copy of the Nullarbor map is available from the Ceduna, Kalgoorlie-Boulder and Norseman Visitor Centres.
-Alternatively it's now also possible download a Nullarbor map app from Apple iTunes or a digital map is available from www.nullarbormap.com.au
+Alternatively, it's now also possible to download a Nullarbor map app from GooglePlay, or an interactive digital map is available from www.nullarbormap.com.au